 People are too quick to panic about lumps on rats, probably because there is a lot of hype about the occurence of tumors in rats.
 A lump is no reason to panic!
 You simply need to make yourself aware of what the problem could be and what the best solution is.
 Most lumps in/on rats are not tumors.
 They could be a cyst, abcess, or a "pimple."
 Also, keep in mind that not all tumors are malignant and not all are inoperable or "incurable."
 Also many do not cause any pain or discomfort and grow very slowly.
 I have had experience with many kinds of lumps, so I will try to give you an idea of how to identify them and how to make choices about treatment. ~~Remember, when in doubt, consult your vet!~~

-Cyst: Cysts are also lumps in the skin, but unlike abcesses and pimples, they occur almost always on the back and only on males.
-Cysts (or sebaceous cysts) are the result of clogs or overproduction of the sebaceous glands (they give males that orangish oil on their skin).
-Cysts usually feel very hard and cannot or should not be lanced or removed.
+Cyst: Cysts are also lumps in the skin, but unlike abcesses and pimples, they occur almost always on the back and mostly in males.
+Cysts (or sebaceous cysts) are the result of clogs or overproduction of the sebaceous glands.
+Cysts usually feel very hard and cannot or should not be lanced or removed except by a vet.
 They don't grow very fast and do not bother the rat.

 Tumor: Tumors are lumps that are lower down below the skin.
 They are solid masses (some are firm and defined, while others are soft and less defined) connected in the tissue.
 Tumors are the result of excess or out of control cell growth (often triggered by hormonal changes in older females).
 Most tumors are mammary gland or lymph node derived and only occur in the underside of rats, especially around the armpits.
 Tumors are far more common in female rats over the age of 18 months.
 Most mammary tumors can be easily and successfully treated as long as they are caught early on.
 Treatment is surgical and can only be done by a vet.
 Experienced vets remove the tumor and a good bit of surrounding tissue (to get the "roots") or the entire gland.
 It has been my experience that rats recover quickly from surgery and usually go for many months or their whole lives without a reoccurence of tumors.
 When deciding on treatment, you should keep the animal's general health (regardless of age) in mind.
 Any healthy animal should have no problem getting through surgery as long as it is done by an experienced vet.
 If tumors reoccur soon after surgery, I usually will not opt for another surgery, because it would likely be fruitless.
 Rats can live quite happily with a small tumor for many months, depending on the tumor's location.
 If surgery is not done, watch your rat's activty levels and apetite for signs of loss of quality of life.
 (If you suspect a tumor but don't want to opt for surgery, see the vet anyway for an appointment, because it might be a harmless and easily treatable abcess...)
 There is some evidence that certain supplements can slow or prevent tumor growth.
 Spaying a female under 2 years old reduces the risk of tumors tremendously and might be worth considering, especially if your rat is from a line prone to tumors.